 - The Libreture website is developed by Tridan IT Ltd. 13-15 St. Georges Street, Norwich, Norfolk, NR3 1AB

-Tridan technically have access to personal data through their role of ensuring the correct functioning of the website.
+Tridan technically have access to personal data through their role in ensuring the correct functioning of the website and development of new features.

 - Web Hosting Company - Bytemark Ltd.